Welcome back to my new blog: this is part of a series of blogs where I give inside tips to startups and investors alike.

 Of course, there are different share classes which have different qualities.
 Next to common stock, there are preferred stocks, which might be strengthened with an anti-dilution, liquidation preference, etc. Please read my blog on this.
 These preferred shares can impact the investment decision of a new investor, since the additional value to those investors might be coming from the others.

 3. Who owns the stock?

 Are the founders who hold the shares still working for the company?
 In other words: does the management get its incentives from shares, which is good, and do the shareholders still commit their time, which is also good?

 If the founders of early-stage startups are not on board as managers, and daily management is done by employees who only own a fraction of the shares, it can be considered a red flag.
 In an early stage startup, founders normally are working day and night to make their startup a success.
 Later on, whether it be in the startup’s scale-up phase or after a number of years, it is common for founders to step back a little and let managers have a little more control.
 However, when the startup is still its early stages, the question that comes to mind is: why are the founders not working in the management of the company?

 If founders are not fully dedicating their time to the company, it could be perceived by investors that the founders do not have confidence in their own startup or that they do not want to bear the risk themselves.
 If startup founders step back and appoint management to run the startup, those managers should usually have a substantial portion of shares.
-This, however, is often is not the case.
-If management does not own a large portion of shares, their incentive is not always sufficiently aligned with that of the investor.
 It is all a matter of judgment: but these can be red flags.

 4. Is there a startup legacy?